-One of the things I get asked about a lot especially around the service desk functionality in Microsoft Dynamics is how to take system generated emails such as automated alerts and have them log as cases in Microsoft Dynamics.
-In the past, this used to involve a lot of extra work – possibly plugins to parse the body of the email once created in the system and then create the case and associate the email etc. This was really time consuming and costly for a customer for something that is a fairly simple requirement.
+One of the things I get asked about a lot especially around the service desk functionality in Microsoft Dynamics 365 is how to take system generated emails such as automated alerts and have them log as cases in Microsoft Dynamics.
+In the past, this used to involve a lot of extra work – possibly plugins to parse the body of the email once created in the system and then create the case and associate the email etc. This was really time-consuming and costly for a customer for something that is a fairly simple requirement.
 Now, with the power of Microsoft Flow and Parserr’s connector, we’re able to do this quickly and efficiently – without writing any code!

-The main focus of this post is to show you the steps in Parserr and how they work with Microsoft Flow, I won’t go through and show you how to create records in Dynamics but, if you want to see some examples, have a look at this post as well as the others related to Microsoft Flow on our blog.
+The main focus of this post is to show you the steps in Parserr and how they work with Microsoft Flow, I won’t go through and show you how to create records in Microsoft Dynamics 365 but, if you want to see some examples, have a look at this post as well as the others related to Microsoft Flow on our blog.

 What is Parserr?